AIgineerAB/data_platform_course/exercises/exercise_3.md

 ## 3. Explore quixstreams docs

 Go into quixstreams and go through the [purchase filtering](https://quix.io/docs/quix-streams/tutorials/purchase-filtering/tutorial.html#5-check-out-the-results) example and the [word count example](https://quix.io/docs/quix-streams/tutorials/word-count/tutorial.html).
-It is good practice to try refactor the code yourself to make sure you understand it
+It is good practice to try refactor the code yourself to make sure you understand it.
+Note that you don't need to understand every detail of the code as it might be somewhat complicated, see this as an exercise to read and understand code.

 ## 4. Theory questions